aloklearning/go-create-video/README.md

     - **Metadata:** A set of data that describes and gives information about other data.
     - **Annotations:** An annotation allows us to capture time related information about the video.
 For example, we may want to create an annotation that references to a part of the video between 00:04:00 to 00:05:00 that contains an advertisement.
 - This project allows you to store the data and access it via various API routes mentioned in the below section
+- This project comes with a persistant lightweighted database `SQLite3`.

 ## Project Checklists

 This project checks the following features:
 - [x] Basic `API Key` authentication in place for all the APIs.
+- [x] Have a peristant database `SQLite3`.
 - [x] Creating the video with the relevant `metadata` and `annotations`.
 - [x] List all `annotations` related to the Video.
 - [x] Add `additional notes` by specifying the `annotation type` for the relevant video.